18+ | Commercial Content | T&Cs apply | Begambleaware.org

 He is now believed to be unhappy with his current situation, and expect him to be subject of transfer rumours for a number of Premier League sides next summer.
-Ceballos has already been linked with Liverpool, with reports in Spain saying he’s asked for a move to Anfield.
+He's already been inked to Arsenal and Liverpool.

 Who is Ceballos?

 Born in 1996 in Utrera, Seville, Ceballos joined Sevilla’s youth system aged eight in 2004.
 He was released in 2009 due to a chronic bronchitis problem.

 The youngster then joined hometown club CD Utrera before joining Sevilla’s city rivals Real Betis in 2011, where he completed his youth development.

 Ceballos went on to sign professional terms with Los Verdiblancos in February 2014.
 His debut for the Andalusian side came in April 2014, before he’d even appeared for their B team, coming on as a late substitute in a 1-0 La Liga loss against Real Sociedad.

 He scored his first professional goal for Betis in December 2014 against Racing Santander.

 The 2014/15 season saw him became a regular for the first team after their relegation from Spain’s top flight, playing 33 times and scoring five goals from central midfield.